thebenmerlin/thebenmerlin/README.md

 ---

-Building high-performance financial systems, quantitative models, and simulations with an emphasis on correctness, rigor, and real-world execution.
-Focused on the intersection of markets, technology, and scalable infrastructure.
+Building high-performance financial applications and systems, quantitative models, and simulation-driven software with a strong emphasis on correctness, rigor, and real-world execution.
+Focused on the intersection of markets, technology, and scalable, production-grade infrastructure.

 ---

 ### Current Focus

-- Quantitative trading strategies & backtesting engines
+- Designing and implementing quantitative trading strategies and robust backtesting engines
+- Developing production-grade financial applications and end-to-end trading systems
-- ML-based simulations for finance and complex systems
+- Applying ML-assisted simulations to finance and complex, system-level problems
-- Market microstructure, risk modeling, and portfolio optimization
+- Studying market microstructure, risk modeling, and portfolio optimization
-- Production-grade system architecture and data pipelines
+- Architecting scalable full-stack systems, APIs, and data pipelines for real-world deployment
-- Applied research in markets and regulatory technology
+- Conducting applied research at the intersection of markets, technology, and regulation

 ---